How to accent your neutral kitchen design with color

-Add a window treatment: A new set of curtains or blinds can dramatically change the look of the whole kitchen.
+Add a window treatment: A new set of curtains or blinds can dramatically change the look of the whole kitchen design.

 Add a colorful background: If you have glass front cabinets, Painting or adding wallpaper to the inside cabinets is a great solution for an instant brightening effect.
 You now have a thousand options for giving your cabinet interiors a makeover without making any permanent changes!

-Add color underfoot: By opting for a colorful rug, you can add more detail and interest to your kitchen.
+Add color underfoot: By opting for a colorful rug, you can add more detail and interest to your kitchen design.
 Another benefit of an area rug is that it will help hide dirt and is also an easy way to introduce more colorful décor.

 Revamp your seating: Swap out your current chairs in favor of more interesting options — you could paint them, replace them with a set of colorful antique chairs, or simply give them a makeover with new slipcovers or cushions.

 What do you think?
-Can you handle bright colors in your kitchen?
+Can you handle bright colors in your kitchen design?
 Let us know your thoughts or ideas for adding colors in the comment section below.